usds/erap-guidance/pages/best-practice-guides/index.md

 ### Culturally and Linguistically Competent Outreach

 Across the country, grantees are identifying strategies to reach communities where residents were disproportionately affected by the COVID-19 pandemic.
 Most grantees incorporate Spanish translation services into their application processes, some offering support in multiple languages.
 Most also have expanded the availability of their ERA application by supporting multiple channels for residents to apply, especially through complementing an online application with access to call center application support through 211 partnerships and/or phone-based access to housing counselors.

 Some grantees have identified significant benefits in partnering with trusted local organizations with high levels of local cultural and linguistic competencies.
 Intentional partnerships with trusted organizations can especially help support outreach efforts to serve harder to reach populations that face technological, cultural, and linguistic barriers to ERA participation.
 These partnerships can be especially critical when working with immigrant populations, the elderly, survivors of domestic violence or human trafficking, and other marginalized communities.
 In some cases, these organizations have provided in-person application support while maintaining social distancing protocols.

 Many grantees have reported that these partnerships are occurring when their non-profit partners sub-contract and engage with smaller non-profits that work with specific vulnerable populations that were disproportionally affected by the COVID-19 pandemic.

 #### Examples

-**The city of San Antonio** has been intentional in contracting with non-profits to reach target populations.
-For instance, one of these partners is Domesticas Unidas, an organization that provides support to domestic workers.
-Administrators have noted that non-profits trained in in-person outreach while maintaining social distancing health standards, such as those who have contracted to do census outreach, are particularly promising partners.
+**The city of San Antonio** has been intentional in contracting with nonprofits to reach target populations.
+They have started contracting with a collaborative of local healthcare organizations, which in turn works with 20 nonprofit grassroots organizations who have deep ties to the community.
+For instance, one of these partners is an organization that provides various support services to domestic workers and has strong ties to the local Spanish-speaking community.
+Administrators have noted that nonprofits trained to conduct in-person outreach (while maintaining social distancing health standards) are particularly helpful partners, such as those who have contracted to do census outreach.

-**The State of Maine** has built partnerships with cultural brokers within the state in order to promote the program to immigrant populations.
+While **the State of Maine** has translated their application and program materials into eight languages, program administrators have found that building partnerships with cultural brokers are critical to engagement with local immigrant populations.
+For instance, partnerships with local organizations focused on Somali immigrants have helped the program identify more specific services that can help these households successfully navigate the ERA program while also providing a bridge to other relevant Health and Human Services programs offered by the state.

-Church networks can be strong partners in educating communities about ERA programs.  **The State of Illinois** has started working on program outreach efforts using a network of churches that also engaged with the state in supporting COVID-relief efforts.
-The State of North Carolina has noted that partnering with Black Churches within the state is critical to its community outreach efforts.
+**The State of Illinois** has started working on program outreach efforts through a network of churches that also supported the state’s COVID-relief efforts.
+The State of North Carolina has noted that partnering with Black churches within the state is critical to its community outreach efforts.
+These partnerships demonstrate that church networks can serve as strong partners to educate communities about ERA programs.

+**Richland County** in South Carolina has found strong partnerships opportunities with county’s thirteen libraries spread out across the county.
+In addition to providing convenient centers of support to residents, the library system also has a preexisting relationship with local social workers.
+This network has provided the ERA program administrators an opportunity to train the existing network professionals to educate residents about the ERA program.
+This effort has led to increased accessibility of professional and holistic support for households in need of ERA services, while also providing applicants to the free online access and other resources.

 ### Intentional Landlord Engagement